-&lt;sup>4 Keeping Children Safe in Education (September 2021) referred to throughout this policy guidance as 'the current KCSE'.
+&lt;sup>4 Keeping Children Safe in Education (September 2024) referred to throughout this policy guidance as 'the current KCSE'.

-appropriately - this may require a referral to children's social care Front Door service, the Designated Officer for the Local Authority (referred to as LADO), the Police other agencies as appropriate. arrangements are in place for the policies and the supporting procedures and updates to be reviewed regularly to ensure that they reflect good/current practice links are made to all associated policies and procedures which promote children's safety and welfare which includes but is not limited to health and safety, anti-bullying, protection of children online/online safety, mental health, peer to peer violence and abuse, behaviour, and procedures for those with special education needs and disabilities (SEND).
+all concerns and allegations of abuse and exploitation (including abuse and exploitation by peers) will be taken seriously by governors, staff and volunteers and responded to appropriately - this may require a referral to children's social care Front Door service, the Designated Officer for the Local Authority (referred to as LADO), the Police other agencies as appropriate. arrangements are in place for the policies and the supporting procedures and updates to be reviewed regularly to ensure that they reflect good/current practice links are made to all associated policies and procedures which promote children's safety and welfare which includes but is not limited to health and safety, anti-bullying, protection of children online/online safety, mental health, peer to peer violence and abuse, behaviour, and procedures for those with special education needs and disabilities (SEND).
 Equality of Application no child or group of children must be treated any less favourably than others in being able to access education which meets their particular needs all children without exception have the right to protection from abuse regardless of gender, ethnicity, disability, sexuality, or beliefs Up to Date Our policy is reviewed, approved, and endorsed by the Governing Body annually, when legislation changes or as and when safeguarding arrangements or practice in school necessitates the need for an additional review.
 Coronavirus response to Safeguarding in School In addition to having a child protection policy in place reflecting business as usual, a coronavirus addendum that summaries key coronavirus related changes should be in place alongside this policy for the duration of any coronavirus restrictions.
 This addendum may become inactive, be re-instated or updated if necessary, as Covid-19 restrictions change.
 Guidance on the current North Tyneside safeguarding and child protection policy Covid-19 addendum can be found at reference document C of this policy guidance document.
 Schools should decide as and when the addendum to the policy applies.
 Recruitment We operate an effective safe recruitment, selection and vetting procedure in accordance with Part Three of the current KCSE Communication Children and parents/carers are informed of the policy and procedures and a copy is placed on the school website.
 Paper copies are available from the school office for those who cannot access the school website online